doehyunbaek/tracing-test/README.md

 this may vary based on our need

-1. send request to get unique uuids
+1. send request to get unique uuids(using script1)
-2. send request for each unique uuid to get logs sorted with timestamp
+2. send request for each unique uuid to get logs sorted with timestamp(using script2)
 3. calculute necessary data(latency etc) based on data from 2
 4. add all data from 3?